arci/Display/README.md

 #Display

 Prints numbers in 8-segment like display, nothing more!
+Just for fun!

 ![image](./example.png)